Tayport: Scotscraig Golf Club

 Towards the end of the Napoleonic Wars (1799–1815) some of the members of the St Andrews Society of Golfers – later to become The Royal and Ancient Golf Club – began to play golf more regularly than the Society's infrequent meetings afforded.

 Amongst them was Mr. William Dalgleish of Scotscraig, whose lands included an area known as the Garpit, around part of which ran a racecourse (although there is no record of any racing, the course is carefully marked out on early ordnance survey maps).
 In the centre of this area, golf was played over six holes, before the club was created in August 1817.

 The original rules, adopted at the first annual meeting in Scotscraig House in October 1818, dictated that a uniform would be worn: a red coat with a green velvet collar and a badge on the left breast.
 This was not merely fashion but a requirement; those appearing without uniform did so under a penalty of two bottles of port!

 An annual competition for gold and silver medals was held until 1854, when the club was closed, as disaster struck when the course was ploughed by the farmer who had come to own the land.
 Around 1886 the Scotscraig Estate, on which the club had been situated, passed into the hands of Vice Admiral William Heriot-Maitland-Dougall who was keen on golf.
 In 1887 he instigated the club's revival, restored the trophies and helped secure a course; it was re-opened for play in 1888, and by 1890 had been laid out as a nine-hole course.
 The club house was erected in 1896.

 In 1904 more land was acquired, and an 18-hole course was laid out, incorporating the original nine holes.
-It is considered a particular advantage that the ninth hole is hear the clubhouse, so that elderly players and those who cannot spare the time for the full round of 18 holes can play on either half.
+It is considered a particular advantage that the ninth hole is near the clubhouse, so that elderly players and those who cannot spare the time for the full round of 18 holes can play on either half.

 The grounds were acquired by the club in 1923.